sharetribe/flex-docs/src/docs/ftw-introduction/01-how-to-customize-ftw/index.md

 - [Getting started](/introduction/getting-started-with-ftw-daily/)

-The [Tutorial introduction](/tutorial/introduction/#prerequisites) will also walk you through creating a Github repository.
+The [Tutorial introduction](/tutorial/introduction/#prerequisites) will also walk you through creating a GitHub repository.

 ### Choose a template